 While this lighting system can't be controlled through a mobile app, it is a wireless lighting control in that it is accessible through a remote control.
 The remote has a range of up to 100 feet when the switch is in line of sight, or 30 feet if going through a wall, and can be associated with up to 10 of these smart lighting controls.
 Multiple remotes can be associated with the same lighting switches, so you can place several remotes through the house or have several backups ready in case one gets lost.

-Whereas other smart lighting controls come with mobile app capabilities, the Maestro Wireless Smart Dimmer does not.
+Whereas other smart lighting controls, such as Belkin Wemo, come with mobile app capabilities, the Maestro Wireless Smart Dimmer does not.
 However, it puts you in control of many of your home’s light switches from a single switch.
 And, just as important, it helps you reduce electrical expenses from leaving lights on.